 The carburetor is made to equally distribute air and pump an equal fuel mix for the proper combustion, but if there’s more air or more fuel, it will result in the lawnmower’s backfire.

-To fix this, adjust the carb until it holds the right amount of gas into the engine.
+To fix this, identify the location of your lawn mower’s carburetor.
+Then, adjust it until it holds the right amount of gas into the engine.
 This may also need professional help, so we highly recommend hiring a qualified technician.

 They know the right air mixture and can assess what other possible fixes can be done to the carb.